Order of St Patrick: Members

 The British monarch is the Sovereign of the Order of St Patrick.
 The Lord Lieutenant of Ireland, the monarch's representative in Ireland, served as the Grand Master.
-The office of Lord Lieutenant was abolished in 1922; the last Lord Lieutenant and Grand Master was The 1st Viscount FitzAlan of Derwent.
+The office of Lord Lieutenant was abolished in 1922; the last Lord Lieutenant and Grand Master was Edmund FitzAlan-Howard, 1st Viscount FitzAlan of Derwent.
 Initially, the statutes of the Order did not provide that the Grand Master be admitted to the Order as a matter of right.
 While some Lords Lieutenant were in fact appointed to the Order, this seems to have been the exception rather than the rule.
 In 1839, Queen Victoria altered this and, though not a member during his Grand Mastership, he was permitted to retain the insignia after his term of office.

 The Order originally consisted of fifteen knights in addition to the Sovereign.
 In 1821, however, George IV appointed six additional knights; he did not issue a Royal Warrant authorising the change until 1830.
 William IV formally changed the statutes in 1833, increasing the limit to twenty-two knights.

-The original statutes, based heavily on those of the Order of the Garter, prescribed that any vacancy should be filled by the Sovereign upon the nomination of the members.
-Each Knight was to propose nine candidates, of whom three had to have the rank of Earl or higher, three the rank of Baron or higher, and three the rank of Knight or higher, and a vote taken.
-In practice this system was never used; the Grand Master would nominate a Peer, the Sovereign would usually assent, and a chapter meeting was held at which the knights "elected" the new member.
+The original statutes, based heavily on those of the Order of the Garter, prescribed that any vacancy should be filled by the sovereign upon the nomination of the members.
+Each knight was to propose nine candidates, of whom three had to have the rank of earl or higher, three the rank of baron or higher, and three the rank of knight or higher, and a vote taken.
+In practice this system was never used; the grand master would nominate a peer, the Sovereign would usually assent, and a chapter meeting was held at which the knights "elected" the new member.
 The Order of St Patrick differed from its English and Scottish counterparts, the Orders of the Garter and the Thistle, in only ever appointing peers and princes.
 Women were never admitted to the Order of St Patrick; they were not eligible to become members of the other two orders until 1987.
 The only woman to be part of the Order was Queen Victoria, in her capacity as Sovereign of the Order.
 Although it was associated with the established Church of Ireland until 1871, several Catholics were appointed to the order throughout its history.